DrewSmith1730/CS224A1/README.md

 # CS224A1

-Algorithm and design class at the University of Vermont
+## First Assingment for my Algorithm and design class
+## Using a basic brute force method to solve the largest amount of people who can attend an event based on a matrix of conflicts that is symetric in nature
+##